meilisearch/documentation/reference/api/dump.md

 Triggers a dump creation process.
 Once the process is complete, a dump is created in the [dumps directory](/learn/configuration/instance_options.md#dumps-destination).
 If the dumps directory does not exist yet, it will be created.

 **Meilisearch only processes one dump at a time.** If you attempt to create a dump while another dump is still processing, Meilisearch will throw a [`dump_already_processing` error](/reference/api/error_codes.md#dump-already-processing).
-The task queue can receive other future operations to perform but will not process any further tasks during dump creation.
-It will still accept new tasks in the queue.
+The task queue will not process any further tasks during dump creation, but you can still add new requests to the queue.

 ### Example